nextcloud/documentation/admin_manual/installation/linux_installation.rst

 ownCloud.
 Then run the Installation Wizard to complete your installation. (see :doc:`installation_wizard`).

+.. note:: Please don't move the folders provided by this packages after the installation.
+   This will break further updates.

 If your distribution is not listed, your Linux distribution may maintain its own ownCloud packages, or you may prefer to install from source code (see :doc:`source_installation`).